cli-kit/cli-argparse/README.md

 ##### Flat

 Creating a flat result can be useful if you are certain that there are no naming collisions, typically this can be achieved by providing hints using `flags` and `options`.

+When this option is specified the result object will not have a `flags` property, instead all flags and options will be in the `options` property of the result.

 ## License